0x1h/Weather-API/README.md

 website uses **[Axios](https://github.com/axios/axios)** library for HTTP Requests
 ## Configuration

-Install **Webpack** for Axios library to make readable for Typescript and also create `webpack.config.js` file and config it on your own
+Install **Webpack** for Axios library to make readable Typescript and also create `webpack.config.js` file and config it on your own

 ```js
 npm install webpack webpack-cli ts-loader -D